jongeyer/sea/_posts/2017-12-27-luang-prabang.md

 *pov pob players*

 ## Monks
 The town of Luang Prabang is dense with historical temples preserved in large part because of its vibrant monastic community.
-I’ve read the nearly a third of male Laotian children spend a time as novice monks, mainly as the best available option to get an education, especially for rural children.
+I’ve read that nearly a third of male Laotian children spend some time as novice monks, mainly as the best available option to get an education, especially for rural children.
 Many boys start as young as 8, or in some cases even younger.
 We saw these novice monks everywhere in town — strolling the streets, running errands or doing chores within their assigned temple grounds.
-Some were eager to chat in English.
+Some were eager to chat in English, and spoke quite well.

 ![morning alms]({{ site.baseurl }}/assets/img-luangprabang/morning-alms.jpg)
 *Morning alms ritual*

-The ritual of the morning offering is carried out in many places across Asia with dense traditional Buddhist populations, and in Luang Prabang it is spectacle that attracts many people.
+The ritual of the morning offering is carried out in many places across Asia with dense traditional Buddhist populations, and in Luang Prabang it is a spectacle that attracts many people.
 Monks rise early before dawn and take to the streets to silently and humbly receive offerings of food.
 In Laos these offerings are mainly chunks of sticky rice which are carefully tossed into the monk’s alms bowls by low-seated almgivers.
 I saw busloads of drowsy tourists stumbling down to the intersections led by smiling guides snapping pictures of these serious-looking young boys, some sitting at the low plastic seats to participate in the ritual.

 ## Crafts village